Seychelles Honeymoon Travel Guide

 The Seychelles offer a choice of must-see attractions for newlywed, including a range of flora and fauna unique to this island paradise.

-(La Digue Island) – Hike through the heart of La Digue to Eagle's Nest Mountain then climb up to the summit of Nid’Aigle (333m) for panoramic views over the neighbouring islands and crystal clear waters of the Indian Ocean beyond.
+(La Digue Island) – Hike through the heart of La Digue then climb up to the summit of Nid D’Aigle (333m) – or Eagle's Nest Mountain in English – for panoramic views over the neighboring islands of Praslin, Ile Coco, Felicité, Marianne and Curieuse and crystal clear waters of the Indian Ocean beyond.

 The Seychelles boast some of the most luxurious resorts in the world, such as the Hilton Seychelles Northolme Resort & Spa (photo), the Banyan Tree Seychelles, a sumptuous resort that sits on a stunning palm-fringed white-sand beach on the island of Mahé, as well as the following…